flawgical/Quote-generator-and-tweeter/readme.md

-Uses fetch with async await to call a 3rd Party API that generators random quotes.
-User can see quotes generated on click and tweet that quote on twitter on click.
+Uses fetch with async await to call a 3rd Party API that generates random quotes.
+User can see generated quotes on click and tweet the quote on twitter on a click.

 ![Random Quote](/img/quote1.png)